nico-magic/flutter-iot-planter-app/README.md

 App has 3 primary screens:

-Home > viewing humidity, temperature and manually turning on and off water pump.
+Home > viewing humidity, temperature and manually turning on and off water pump.\n Settings > selecting and changing minimum and max humidity, turning on automatic watering and turning on and off whole system\n
-Settings > selecting and changing minimum and max humidity, turning on automatic watering and turning on and off whole system Graphs > viewing humidity logged every hour with a timestamp
+Graphs > viewing humidity logged every hour with a timestamp